signupsi/Format-Preserving-Encryption/README.md

-# FPE - Format Preserving Encryption Implementation in C
+# FPE - Format Preserving Encryption Implementation in C via FF3-1

 An implementation of the NIST approved Format Preserving Encryption (FPE) FF1, FF3  and FF3-1 algorithms in C.